In 2010, Qatar became the first country in the Middle East to be selected to host the world's biggest football tournament, the FIFA World Cup™.

 We have celebrated several milestones along the way with the continuous support from our contractors and stakeholders.
 Take a look at our journey below.

-As we near the Tournament, we are working even harder to ensure a lasting workers' welfare legacy in Qatar, one that goes beyond the construction industry.
-We have expanded our remit to oversee host country operation services, including hospitality and other tournament-centric projects, with a wider view of embedding our Workers' Welfare Standards across more industries.
+As the tournament drew closer, our remit expanded to oversee host country operation services, including hospitality and other tournament-centric projects, with a wider view of embedding our Workers' Welfare Standards across more industries.
 Our responsibility now extends to the tens of thousands of service workers and operational staff who will play an integral role in the lead up to and during the delivery of the FIFA World Cup Qatar 2022™.